CGamesPlay/infra/README.md

    - `ssh-add -L` needs to show at least one key (it will be used as the key for the created instances).
    - `python --version` needs to be 3. `apt install python-is-python3` on Ubuntu.
    - `pip3 install ansible hvac ansible-modules-hashivault`
-2. Run `argc terraform apply` to sync the infrastructure.
+2. Run `argc infra apply` to sync the infrastructure.
 This command requires confirmation before continuing, but you can also use `plan` or any other Terraform arguments.
 3. Run `argc ansible` to apply the configuration.
 The change detection does not work correctly on the first run, so `-CD` cannot be used here.
 They will work after a run has completed at least once.
    - The Vault creation will drop `vault.txt` in the repository root, which contains the Vault unseal keys and root token.
 Store these safely and delete the file.
    - Optionally, `argc verify` can be used to diagnose some basic issues now and in the future.
 4. Connect to the machine using ssh (use `argc master_ip` for the IP address) and follow the [WireGuard docs](./docs/wireguard.md) to set up the initial peer.
 5. Deploy jobs with Nomad.
-Use `argc deploy`.
+Use `argc nomad apply`.
-   - This will scan all playbooks in the `nomad` directory and sync the jobs.
-You can use `argc deploy -- -CD` to see the changes without applying them.
+   - This will apply the terraform workspace in the `nomad` directory.

 ### Local environment setup